cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry is `2.0.0`.
+The current version of ZendSentry is `2.1.0`.
 It supports Zend Framework >= 2.5.3.
 For older versions see the legacy branch and tags in the 1.* series.

 #Latest Changes
+- Switch Raven dependency to new official sentry/sentry repository
+- Update ravenjs to latest version
 - Fix problem introduced by ZF BC break in ZF version 2.5.3 and branch of legacy branch

 #Important Changes